Qatar: Market Profile

 Qatar offers various incentives in attracting FDI, including import duty exemption on machinery, equipment and spare parts for industrial projects, tax exemptions on corporate tax for pre-determined periods and export duty exemption.
 The Qatar Business Development and Investment Promotion Department under the Ministry of Economy and Commerce (MEC) is responsible for promoting business development and attracting FDI.
 Information related to Qatar’s investment climate and incentive schemes are provided on the MEC website.

-To remove obstacles that hinder new companies in starting their operations, a new Commercial Companies Law which permits limit liability companies (LLCs) to have one member (as opposed to two as previously required) took effect in August 2015.
+To remove obstacles that hinder new companies in starting their operations, a new Commercial Companies Law which permits limited liability companies (LLCs) to have one member (as opposed to two as previously required) took effect in August 2015.
 The prior requirement for LLCs to have a minimum paid-up share capital of QAR 200,000 was also removed.

 Qatar is a member of the World Trade Organisation (WTO), and maintains a liberal trade regime.